Vape Coil Resistance Calculator

 Formula: I = V / R

-A very low resistance can demand a very high current, especially on a fully charged battery.
+A very low-resistance vape coil can demand a very high current, especially on a fully charged battery.
 For example, a 0.1 Ω coil at 4.2 V would theoretically draw 42 A. That is beyond the safe continuous discharge rating of many cells.
 Even if you use a regulated device, you still need to respect the mod's limits and the battery's capabilities.
 The calculator does not replace battery safety knowledge, but it can help you notice when a design is moving into a risky range.

-Limitations and Assumptions
+Limitations and Assumptions for Vape Coil Resistance Estimates

-This calculator intentionally uses a simplified model.
+This vape coil resistance calculator intentionally uses a simplified model.
 It estimates only the wire length in the wrapped coil body and does not add the lead legs that run to the posts.
 In many atomizers, those leads add measurable resistance.
 The final installed coil may therefore read a little higher than the estimate, depending on deck layout and how long the leads are left before trimming.

 The model also assumes a basic round-wire single-strand coil.
 It does not account for parallel builds, twisted wire, claptons, fused claptons, mesh, or other complex structures.
 Those designs can have very different effective area, mass, and current paths.
 If you are building anything beyond a simple round-wire coil, use this result only as a rough conceptual guide.